sesethu04/sesethu04.github.io/README.md

 # Hi, I'm Sesethu Nciti

-Final-year Diploma in ICT: Application Development student at Cape Peninsula University of Technology
+Final-year Diploma in ICT: Application Development student at Cape Peninsula University of Technology.
-Passionate about building user-focused technology solutions, with strong skills in Java, web development, and database management
+Passionate about building user-focused technology solutions, with strong skills in Java, web development, and database management.
-Eager to contribute to innovative projects and grow as a developer in dynamic teams
+Eager to contribute to innovative projects and grow as a developer in dynamic teams.

 ---